jordicollmarin/RickAndMorty/README.md

 ## Future
 * Share the details of each characters by exporting it in a .txt file.
-* Review the paging approach to load page by page.
+* Add a timestamp to show the last time the list was refreshed.
 * Add unit tests for `EpisodeRepository`.
 * Add unit tests for `RickAndMortyViewModel`.
 * Add unit tests for `RickAndMortyRemoteMediator`.